UGentBiomath/COVID19-Model/data/README.md

 #### Google

 + `community_mobility_data.csv` contains a copy of the Google Community Mobility Report dataset downloaded by the function `get_google_mobility_data()`.
-Mobility data is extracted from 'https://www.gstatic.com/covid19/mobility/Global_Mobility_Report.csv?cachebust=2dcf78defb92930a'
+Mobility data is extracted from https://www.gstatic.com/covid19/mobility/Global_Mobility_Report.csv?cachebust=2dcf78defb92930a

+#### Sciensano

++ `COVID19BE_HOSP.csv` contains a copy of the "HOSP" sheet from the publically available Sciensano data.
+Data is extracted from https://epistat.sciensano.be/Data/COVID19BE.xlsx

 #### Others